Jun711/jun711.github.io/_posts/2019-05-21-aws-api-gateway-invoke-lambda-function-permission.md

 ```

 ## Expected Behavior
-We expect to publish and API Gateway can invoke AWS Lambda functions successfully.
+Published API on API Gateway is able to invoke AWS Lambda functions successfully.

 ## Reason
+Why didn't it work?
 The reason is we have to explicitly specify the ARN of an IAM role for API Gateway to assume when invoking a Lambda function.
 If none is specified, resource-based permissions are needed.

 Quoting [AWS x-amazon-apigateway-integration Object document](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-swagger-extensions-integration.html){:target="_blank"}: